mayahiro/go-bootstrap/README.md

 # go-bootstrap

-`go-bootstrap` is a monorepo that contains a small DSL for declaring Go composition roots and the code generation tool built around it.
+`go-bootstrap` is a monorepo for a small bootstrap DSL and the code generator built around it.

-The root module provides the declarative API, `bootstrapgen` is the generator module, and `examples/simpleapi` is the example module.
+The root module provides the declarative API, `bootstrapgen` provides the generator CLI, and `examples/simpleapi` shows the intended style in a minimal app.

-## Layout
+## Why

+`go-bootstrap` is aimed at the space between:

+- hand-written startup wiring
+- compile-time graph builders such as Wire
+- runtime application frameworks such as Fx

+The goal is to keep startup wiring explicit and inspectable while still giving you higher-level app-bootstrap concepts such as:

-- `bootstrap/`
+- composition roots
-  - Declarative DSL
+- reusable modules
-- `bootstrapgen/`
+- typed lifecycle hooks
-  - Generator module
-- `examples/simpleapi/`
+- entrypoint params
-  - Minimal server example
+- test and environment overrides

+The generated output is ordinary Go.
+There is no runtime reflection and no general-purpose runtime container.

+## Good Fit

+`go-bootstrap` works well when you want:

+- explicit constructors and generated startup wiring
+- reusable composition for servers and CLIs
+- a smaller API surface than a full runtime framework
+- plain generated Go that can still be inspected and debugged

+It is a worse fit when you want:

+- fully dynamic runtime composition
+- highly computed or ad-hoc spec assembly
+- multiple unrelated bootstrap specs in the same package
+- an edit loop with no regeneration step

 ## Modules